zhenjl/zen31/content/blog/sequence-high-performance-sequential-semantic-log--parser.md

 [github repo](https://github.com/strace/sequence)

 This is part 1 of the `sequence` series.

-[Part ](http://zhen.org/blog/sequence-automated-analyzer-for-reducing-100k-messages-to-10s-of-patterns/) an automated analyzer that reduce 100,000's of Log Messages to 10's of Patterns.
+* [Part 1](http://zhen.org/blog/sequence-high-performance-sequential-semantic-log--parser/) is about the high performance parser that can parse 100,000-200,000 MPs.
+* [Part 2](http://zhen.org/blog/sequence-automated-analyzer-for-reducing-100k-messages-to-10s-of-patterns/) is about automating the process of reducing 100 of 1000's of log messages down to dozens of unique patterns.
+* [Part3](http://zhen.org/blog/sequence-optimizing-go-for-high-performance-log-scanner/) is about optimizing Go to achieve very high performance (200,000 - 500,000 MPS depending on message size) for scanning and tokenizing log messages

 ---

+## Background

 `sequence` is a _high performance sequential log parser_.
 It _sequentially_ goes through a log message, _parses_ out the meaningful parts, without the use regular expressions.
 It can achieve _high performance_ parsing of **100,000 - 200,000 messages per second (MPS)** without the need to separate parsing rules by log source type.